Yifengml/Yifengqml/_pages/cv.md

 * IEEE Transactions on Machine Learning in Communications and Networking
 * IEEE Access
 * IEEE Transactions on Quantum Engineering
+* Quantum Machine Intelligence
+* The International Conference on Machine Learning (ICML) 2025

 Award
 ======